Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 }))
 ```

-Be sure to set `graphiql` to true since this will enable the graphiql browser that you will be using
+<small>Be sure to set `graphiql` to true since this will enable the graphiql browser that you will be using.</small>

 <!-- > -->